datagrok/subcommander/README.md

 invoke it as before, but with the `SC_CONTEXT` environment variable set to `devel/branch1`.

+### Hook scripts and environment variables

+If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.proj.context`.
+If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.projrc`.

+The context file is, by default, acutally an _executable shell script_.
+You can replace it with any executable, written in any language, as long as you follow its convention of executing (with `exec()`) its argument list.

+These names are dependent on what you name your tool.
+If instead of `proj` you called your tool `foo`, your context file would be named `.foo.context`, and your rc file would be named `~/.foorc`.

 ### Integration with virtualenv

 I dislike the way virtualenv's `bin/activate` works; I prefer a system level